 I read a recent book summary entitled The 5 Second Rule by Mel Robbins.
 No, it’s not about how long food can be on the floor and still be safe to eat!
-The basic message of the book is that you have a 5 second window to act on an instinct or thought, or you brain will “kill it.”
-As I was reading it, I was able to easily relate to some of the elements that were discussed in the book.
+The basic message of the book is that you have a 5-second window to act on an instinct or thought, or your brain will “kill it.”
+As I was reading it, I could easily relate to some of the elements discussed in the book.

-(1) Instinct - Once you have an instinct to do something you know you should do, literally counting down in your head backwards from 5… 4… 3… 2… 1… you will have a better chance of taking action and pushing yourself to move.
+1. Instinct - Once you have an instinct to do something you know you should do, literally counting down in your head backward from 5… 4… 3… 2… 1… you will have a better chance of taking action and pushing yourself to move.

-(2) Courage - If you take action within 5 seconds, you will have more courage because there is not enough time to justify not doing it.
-This reminds me of the clip from the movie We Bought a Zoo; sometimes all you need is just 20 seconds of insane courage.
+2. Courage - If you take action within 5 seconds, you will have more courage because there is not enough time to justify not doing it.
+This reminds me of the movie We Bought a Zoo; sometimes, all you need is just 20 seconds of insane courage.

 Jack Woelber, Interstates President